srid/haskell-flake/doc/howto/mission-control.md

 # Devshell scripts using mission-control

-Mission-control provides the user of devshell with a menu that can be configured to provide an array of commands.
-This makes it possible for the project's user to locate all of the commands they need (to get started) in one place.
+The [mission-control](https://github.com/Platonic-Systems/mission-control) flake-parts module enables creating a set of scripts or commands to run in the Nix dev shell.
+This makes it possible for the project's user to locate all of the commands they need (to get started) in one place, often replacing the likes of `Makefile` or `bin/` scripts.

-## Add mission-control to inputs
+## Usage

+To use this module, add `mission-control` to `inputs`,

 ```nix
 {